8libra/python101/unit02/README.md

 Functions are called by writing the function name, followed by the function arguments in parenthesis.

+Functions are like verbs in human language.
+Just like with human language, what functions are available and how to use them is something learned over time.

 ## 2.5 Lists

 *Lists* hold an ordered collection of data.
 Duplicates are allowed.